vinaypuppal/sveltekit-gitpod/README.md

 Everything you need to build a Sveltekut project in [Gitpod](https://www.gitpod.io/);

+> Note: Below steps are already implemented in [.gitpod.yml](https://github.com/vinaypuppal/sveltekit-gitpod/blob/main/.gitpod.yml) so you can create a new repository based on this template and open in Gitpod and everything will work as expected.

 ## Special config for Gitpod to make HMR work

 Sveltekit needs to know how to reach the HMR endpoint.
 To configure that we need to do two things in our config: